mathib/fog-ontology/README.md

 The most recent version of FOG is always available in this Github repository

+## Introduction to FOG

+The File Ontology for Geometry formats (FOG) provides geometry schema specific relations between things (e.g. building objects) and their geometry descriptions.
+These geometry descriptions can be (1) RDF-based (e.g. using specific ontologies such as GEOM, OntoBREP, etc.), (2) RDF literals containing embedded geometry of existing geometry formats and (3) RDF literals containing a reference to an external geometry file.
+The FOG ontology extends the [Ontology for Managing Geometry (OMG)](https://w3id.org/omg#) and consists of two taxonomies of (sub)properties, one for RDF-based geometry schemas with as root object property the [omg:hasComplexGeometryDescription](https://w3id.org/omg#hasComplexGeometryDescription) and one for existing geometry schemas that can be represented using RDF literals with as root datatype property [omg:hasSimpleGeometryDescription](https://w3id.org/omg#hasSimpleGeometryDescription).
+This first series of properties (e.g. [fog:asGltf](https://w3id.org/fog#asGltf)) is then splitted per version of the geometry schema (e.g. [fog:asGltf_v2.0](https://mathib.github.io/fog-ontology/#asGltf_v2.0)), which are again splitted further if the geometry format consists of different kind of files (e.g. [fog:asGltf_v2.0-glb](https://mathib.github.io/fog-ontology/#asGltf_v2.0-glb)).

 ## Contributing to FOG

-The FOG ontology is incomplete by nature, as it's impossible to contain all existing geometry formats.
-If you notice that some geometry formats are missing and you need them for your project, you can either create an issue in this repository, or you can submit a pull request.
+The FOG ontology is incomplete by nature, as it's impossible to contain all existing geometry schemas.
+If you notice that some geometry schemas are missing and you need them for your project, you can either create an issue in the [Github repository](https://github.com/mathib/fog-ontology), or you can fork it and submit a pull request.

 ## sparql-visualizer demo